-Did you know that traditional childhood games help improve brain power?
-Read on to find out more about this.
+Did you know that traditional childhood games help improve brain power in children?
+Read on to find out more in this article

-Good old skipping involves concentration, perseverance and memory power.
-Also, as traditional skipping games involve keeping step to music or rhymes, the child needs to maintain tempo, beat and rhythm.
-This game involves visual spatial perception skills too.
-The child needs to assess the distance of the rope from the floor, the position it is in, the direction it is swinging towards and, most importantly, its speed.
-This judgement involves a lot of mental calculation wherein the brain is actively involved.
+Good old skipping involves concentration, perseverance, and memory power.
+Also, as traditional skipping games involve keeping steps to music or rhymes, the child needs to maintain tempo, beat, and rhythm.
+This game involves visual-spatial perception skills too.
+The child needs to assess the distance of the rope from the floor, the position it is in, the direction it is swinging towards, and, most importantly, its speed.
+This judgment involves a lot of mental calculation wherein the brain is actively involved.
 And, it is this assessment that will help the child place her feet on the floor when the rope is up in the air.
-Another important skill involved is eye, hand and body co-ordination.
-This co-ordination is dependent on the brain monitoring the body movements.
+Another important skill involved is eye, hand, and body coordination.
+This coordination is dependent on the brain monitoring the body movements.
 The Jump Rope Institute (founded by the US Olympian Buddy Lee) states that skipping or jumping rope is an ideal brain exercise and that it helps develop both the right and left hemispheres of the brain.
 It adds that it increases memory power and mental alertness.
-Never thought this simple game would involve so much of mental exercise, right?
+Never thought this simple game would involve so much mental exercise, right?

 Generally, many would think that sports and games aid physical development.
 Yes, they do.
 But, most games also involve exercising the brain.
 Whether it is outdoor games or the ones played indoors, almost all of them demand staying focussed, being alert, thinking strategically, employing different tactics, placing oneself in the opponent's shoes, and, of course, quick and smart thinking, and memory power.
 For each move that the player makes in any game, impulses are sent to the central nervous system which processes them and enables reflex actions.
 Whether they are modern or traditional, all games require mental fitness.
 Tennis, kho-kho, kabaddi, dodge ball, chess, pallanguzhi, carrom, even track and field events - you name any game; they all involve a 'workout' for the brain!
 When children engage in playing games, this workout boosts their brain power.
 So, parents should encourage children to participate in games and sports.